 “No darker than yours, Bruce.”

 And what of the noblest lunatic of them all - Batman?
 Michael Keaton excels here as the Dark Knight as, just like the more matured Burton, he is more sure of himself this time out.
 He inhabits the newer and more streamlined suit with a stronger, more aggressive attitude.
-No daft running moments in this one.
-When he strides down a riot-filled street, there's no-one laughing for long.
+No daft moments of clumsy running in this one.
+When he strides down a riot-filled street, there's no-one laughing at the costume for long.
 My complaint about the first film having muscled out the hero in favour of an over-the-top villain would, you'd have thought, been tripled here.
 But it is not the case, at all.
 I don't know how he achieved it with this four-way extravaganza, but Burton allows each participant just enough screen time to enhance their presence and enjoy their role with power, wit and grace.
 Not once does the film feel over-crowded.
-Keaton also finds time to expand on the Bruce Wayne side of things, too - which was another area I had problems with earlier - providing the playboy much more gravitas and bearing.
+Keaton also finds time to expand on the Bruce Wayne side of things, too - which was another area I had problems with earlier - providing the playboy with much more gravitas and bearing.
 He proves himself a fighter when opposed to Shreck's plans, and a thoughtful saviour with regards to his flirting with the enigmatic, re-vamped Selina Kyle.
 The masked ball sequence, when Bruce and Selina discover one another's secret - a great touch here being that neither of them is actually wearing a mask - ranks as an all-time classic.
 Burton, Keaton and Pfeiffer nail this crucial, and a little controversial, moment with tremendous subtlety, raising the hidden emotions up to perfection.
 Selina's fragility and on-the-edge unpredictability gets me every time, and there's a degree of tragedy and fate that encapsulates decades of comic-book narrative and lore in literally the expressions on just two people's faces.
 Exquisite.
 Despite its stark visual sheen, the evil in Batman Returns is never black and white.
-Morals are corrupted, virtue is lost, but deep down there is a sense of a certain clinging to innocence that is thought-provoking, poignant and bittersweet.
-Only Shreck is bad to the core - with his super-slick machinations, back-stabbing duplicity and cool-eye for self-preservation, even at the expense of his own jock-cum-nerd son, Chip.
+Morals are corrupted, virtue is lost, but deep down there is a sense of a certain clinging to innocence that is thought-provoking, poignant and bitter-sweet.
+Only the manipulative Shreck is rotten to the core - with his super-slick machinations, back-stabbing duplicity and cool-eye for self-preservation, even at the expense of his own jock-cum-nerd son, Chip.